DeadCoSol/deadcaster-web/README.md

 1. Make sure you have enabled the following Firebase services:

    - Authentication.
 Enable the Google sign-in method.
+(This will be swapped soon for dynamic.xyz for Solana Wallets)
    - Cloud Firestore.
 Create a database and set its location to your nearest region.
+(This will be a cache while we commt to the Solana blockchain)
    - Cloud Storage.
 Create a storage bucket.
+(We will hold images here temporarily until we upload to metaplex)

 1. Install Firebase CLI globally